 But who exactly are the MAGI who, in the New Testament, are only mentioned briefly in the book of Matthew?
 What country did they come from?
 Were they Kings or other important people or just some wealthy guys who understood Biblical prophecy and liked to travel?

 We first learn of the Magi in relation to Herod the Great.
-Matthew tells us they were "from the east" and followed a star all the way to Judea, where they then seek Herod's help in located Christ.
-Note that whoever these wise men are, they are important enough to receive an immediate audience with the busy King Herod.
-He finds out from the priests and scribes that the Messiah will come from Bethlehem (Matthew 2:1 - 6).
-Upon conveying this information to the Magi he tells them the following.
+Matthew tells us they were "from the east" and followed a star all the way to Judea, where they then seek Herod's help in locating Christ.
+Note that whoever these wise men are, they are important enough to receive an immediate audience with the busy king.
+After Herod discovers the Messiah will come from Bethlehem (Matthew 2:1 - 6) he states the following.

 (talking to the Magi) "Go and search diligently for the little child; and when you have found Him, bring word back to me, so that I also may go and worship Him" (Matthew 2:8)